rvilim/riddler-dividing-spheres/readme.md

 - If the sum of the spheres is not divisible by *N* we immediately know it's not possible to split this evenly
 - Always assign the largest sphere to the first group.
 This breaks the symmetry around group numbering
 - If the nth and n-1th sphere volume is larger than the volume of all the spheres divided by the number of piles, they have to be in a separate group.
 This lets us place some spheres in separate groups and speeds things up considerably.
+For example, for N=9, S=51, we can place the 5 largest spheres in the first 5 piles, because the addition of two of these would go over the maximum weight of a pile.

+I feel like there has to be another, more subtle constraint that I am missing here, but all the other ones I came up with ended up being one of these three in disguise.

-This code runs on my laptop pretty well up until N=8, then it really starts to choke after which I got a much larger AWS instance.
+This code runs on my laptop pretty well up until N=8, then it really starts to choke, so I got a much larger AWS instance.

 ## Results
 Running this (on a very large AWS instance), I find